dubst3pp4/dotvim/README.md

 - [vim-gitgutter](https://github.com/airblade/vim-gitgutter), shows marks in the gutter column

 ## Requirements
-- PHP_CodeSniffer (phpcs & phpbcf, required by vim-phpfmt and Syntastic)
 - build-essentials, python (required by YouCompleteMe)
+- PHP_CodeSniffer (phpcs & phpbcf, required by vim-phpfmt and syntastic)
+- jsctags (required by tern_for_vim and tagbar)
-- esctags (required by tagbar-javascript.vim)
+- jshint (required by Syntastic)
 - fpc (required by syntastic-freepascal-checker)
-- jshint (required by Syntastic)

 ## Update plugins
 I've changed a little script that I found somewhere (sorry!) to update all plugins: